-To clear credit card payments, stores may use the settlement system operated by Yahoo!
-JAPAN, or deal directly with credit card companies.
-Stores opting to use our settlement system cannot maintain records of credit card numbers, as these are provided directly to credit card companies by Yahoo!
-JAPAN.
+To clear credit card payments, stores may use the settlement system of the Company's subsidiary Netrust, Ltd., or deal directly with credit card companies.
+Stores opting to use the Netrust settlement system cannot maintain records of credit card numbers, as these are provided directly to credit card companies by Netrust.
 Stores opting to deal directly with credit card companies are provided with strict instructions for controlling buyers' credit card numbers in the same manner used to control other personal information.
+Despite such measures, information leaks might occur, resulting in damage to our credibility, regardless of whether or not we are in fact responsible.